 Volunteers are at the core of how we serve students.
 You don’t need to be an expert writer.
 You do need a deep belief in the students we serve and an eagerness to learn together.
 The majority of our students are youth of color, and we especially seek volunteers who identify as Black, Indigenous, or People of Color.

-As we’re transitioning back into our spaces and our students are returning to their classrooms, we’re eager to welcome volunteers back in person.
 As a tutor, you help students to build skills, confidence, and pride, and to amplify their voices for the world to hear.

 WeWhy Need You

 Above all, be flexible.
 Honor individuality and independence.
 Remember names.
 Consistently validate students and their work.
 Figure out ways to bring out their best.
 Focus on progress, not perfection.
 Share some things about yourself.
 Bask in the joy, laughter, curiosity, and energy all around you!

 I couldn’t pick just one favorite moment from volunteering!
 Working on the book cover for the Young Authors’ Book Project was a different kind of rewarding.
 I have a Graphic Design background, and it was exciting for me to be able to combine my love of design with my now full-time job of making art out of paper.
 There’s something so amazing about seeing your work in print.